 The study guide can be found at the general VU-website (pdf).

-The VU University Medical Center (VUmc) has been known by this name since January 1st 2001.
-That date marks the integration of the VU hospital and the Faculty of Medicine of VU University Amsterdam.
-Next to its leading role in the Dutch health service, principal tasks of the VUmc are scientific research, academic programmes and training.
-The VUmc has identified cancer research as one of the core research areas.
-Subsequently, the VUmc has taken initiative to develop the Master's Programme in Oncology under the umbrella of the VUmc Cancer Centre Amsterdam (CCA), and the VUmc research institute for Immunology and cancer research (V-ICI); an ideal environment to study oncology at the highest level.
-The Master’s Programme started in 2002 and received in 2003 the label Topmaster’s Programme from the Dutch Ministry of Education, Culture and Science (OC&W).
+The VU University Medical Center (VUmc) has been established on January 1st 2001.
+This date marks the formal integration of the VU academic hospital and the Faculty of Medicine of VU University Amsterdam.
+The VUmc has identified Cardiovascular Research as one of the core research areas. the Institute for Cardiovascular Research (ICaR-VU) has taken the initiative to develop the Cardiovascular Research Master, an ideal environment to start a career in Cardiovascular Research at the highest level.
+The Master’s Programme was approved by the Dutch Ministry of Education, Culture and Science (OC&W) and started in 2009.

-VUmc is responsible for the organization and coordination of the Master's Programme in Oncology.
+The VUmc is responsible for the organization and coordination of the Cardiovascular Research Master.
 This includes quality assurance, programme development and student guidance.
-The prospectus of the Master's Programme in Oncology provides information on organization of the educational programme and descriptions of courses and other components that can be examined.
+The prospectus of the Cardiovascular Research Master provides information on organization of the educational programme and descriptions of courses and other components that can be examined.

-Members of the programme committee ("opleidingscommissie") are highly dedicated to the Master’s Programme.
-Students, VU/VUmc-staff members and other interested persons are welcome to contact us for any questions and suggestions in regard to the Master’s Programme.
-Names and addresses of the programme coordinator, programme committee, professors and student-representatives can be found at the end of this catalogue.
-For general questions please visit the website of the Master’s Programme (www.masteroncology.nl) or the Blackboard site "Communication site Master Oncology".
+Members of the programme committee are highly dedicated to the Master’s Programme.
+Students, VU/VUmc-staff members and other interested persons are welcome to contact us for any questions and suggestions in regard of the Master’s Programme.
+Names and addresses of the programme coordinator, programme committee, professors and student-representatives can be found at the end of this prospectus.

 Aim of the study programme